 Vanilla is a great food to add into your diet if you are looking for a cognitive boost.
-Vanilloids found in vanilla are anti-inflammatory, and are a great add-in for coffee or dessert.(14-16)
+Vanilloids found in vanilla can help maintain healthy levels of inflamation, and are a great add-in for coffee or dessert.(14-16)

 Chocolate, along with coffee, is very high in antioxidants and contains toxins if not processed and stored delicately.
-This is another food that it is vital to get in high quality and at a cacao content of >70% in order to reap the benefits.
+This is another food that it is vital to get in high quality and at a cacao content of at least 70% in order to reap the benefits.
 Chocolate favorably alters eicosanoid synthesis, which inhibits vascular and inflammatory processes.(17)